 Visit the shipbuilding yard and museum for a dose of maritime history.
 Mandvi is home to a shipbuilding yard more than 400 years old signifying its rich maritime history.
 It was the primary port of Kutch and Gujarat before Mumbai superseded it.
 Even today on the banks of the Rukmavati river you will find craftsmen building dhows/wooden ships by hand.
 In the long-gone era, Mandvi was a buzzing port as ships sailed to and from Africa, South East Asia, Middle East and South India.

-A little ahead of the shipbuilding yard near the Customs Office is the Sagar Ship Museum wherein all likely hood you will find octogenarian Shivji Bhuda Fofindi hunched over a model of a ship.
+A little ahead of the shipbuilding yard near the Customs Office is the Sagar Ship Museum.
+In all likely hood you will find octogenarian Shivji Bhuda Fofindi hunched over a model of a ship.
 The small museum has ship models, vintage photographs, marine instruments and other paraphernalia.
-A newspaper clipping proclaiming that Shivji was instrumental in building a replica of Vasco Da Gama’s ship is proudly displayed on a shelf along with several other curios.
-Do strike a conversation with this wise old man who will gladly share some of his experiences and stories from his travels.
+A newspaper clipping proclaiming that Shivji was instrumental in building a replica of Vasco Da Gama’s ship.
+It is proudly displayed on a shelf along with several other curios.
+Do strike a conversation with this wise old man.
+He will gladly share some of his experiences and stories from his travels.

 Eat your heart out at Osho Dining Hall

 If you are a foodie and like a fusion of varied tastes, then savouring a Gujarati thali at this simple no-frills dining hall is a must-do.
 At Rs.130 the sumptuous thali here is a steal and more than compensates for the stark interiors.
-A large steel platter with four small bowls will be laid in front of you in which dal or lentils and vegetable dishes will be served.
+A large steel platter with four small bowls will be laid in front of you.
+Dal or lentils and vegetable dishes will be served in them.
 For starters, it will be a spongy dhokla or some bhajias/fritters.
 Fried puffed puris and rice will be the cereal options to go along with the veggies and dal.

-For accompaniments, you will typically have fried slit chillies, chutneys and a colourful salad which is a medley of assorted vegetables like grated beetroot, sliced tomatoes and cucumbers.
+For accompaniments, you will typically have fried slit chillies, chutneys and a colourful salad.
+It is a medley of assorted vegetables like grated beetroot, sliced tomatoes and cucumbers.
 Jalebis or sweet yellow pretzels which are juicy, crisp are simply irresistible if you have sweet tooth.
 A glass of chaas or buttermilk to wash it all down is an essential element too.

-The place can be overcrowded during the meal times, but it will be well worth the wait and you will soon forget about it once the appetizing meal is served.
-This dining hall is in a by-lane of the old city, so you may have to ask a couple of shopkeepers for its location or better still use your mobile phone GPS.
+The place can be overcrowded during the meal times, but it will be well worth the wait.
+You will soon forget about it once the appetizing meal is served.
+This dining hall is in a by-lane of the old city, so you may have to ask a couple of shopkeepers for its location.
+Better still use your mobile phone GPS.

 Take a camel ride at Mandvi beach

-Mandvi beach is the picnic spot where both tourists and locals flock in large numbers and spend a day at the beach swimming in the sea, doing water sports or what the locals like doing most eating.
-The stalls on the beach serve the Kutchi Dabeli which will remind you of the burger of the West or the Maharashtrian Wada Pav.
+Mandvi beach is the picnic spot where both tourists and locals flock in large numbers.
+They spend a day at the beach swimming in the sea, doing water sports.
+Or what the locals like doing most eating.
+The stalls on the beach serve the Kutchi Dabeli.
+It will remind you of the burger of the West or the Maharashtrian Wada Pav.
 The beach can get very crowded during holidays and peak seasons.
-Just hop on to a camel which has been beautifully decorated with bells and embroidered saddles and hold on tight as the camel lifts itself up.
+Just hop on to a camel which has been beautifully decorated with bells and embroidered saddles.
+Hold on tight as the camel lifts itself up.
 After the initial fleeting feeling of having butterflies in your stomach just relax and enjoy the ride along the beach watching the windmills, the sand and the sea.

 Enjoy the spectacular sunset when the sky changes into several shades of flaming red, yellow and ochre.
 Watch flamingoes gracefully wading through the waters in search of fish.
-Or simply sit on the beach and enjoy the gentle breeze wander over your face and spend some moments reflecting on life, nature and the beauty around you.
+Or simply sit on the beach and enjoy the gentle breeze wander over your face.
+Spend some moments reflecting on life, nature and the beauty around you.